-Over the weekend of the 22nd/23rd of September RBCC hosted the FWBC (Federation of Wallonia and Brussels Cricket) T10 Cup, determined to go one better than in the last edition where we lost in the final.
+Over the weekend of 22nd/23rd of September RBCC hosted the FWBC (Federation of Wallonia and Brussels Cricket) T10 Cup, determined to go one better than in the last edition where we lost in the final.

 RBCC – Ready to go

 As ICCB looked to respond Sairab set the tone by taking 2 wickets in his first over.
 Mishi also bowled well with figures of 2 for 10 off 2 overs.
-Our fielding was excellent, with Siftay running an opponent out with a direct hit.
-In a tense finish, ICCB needed 10 off Sairab’s last over but fell short as RBCC won by 1 run.
+Our fielding was excellent, Siftay running an opponent out with a direct hit.
+In a tense finish, ICCB needed 10 off Sairab’s last over but fell just short as RBCC won by 1 run.